juji-io/symspell-clj/README.md

 (def sc (sp/new-spellchecker))

+;; get a suggested corrected string, you probably want to use this for simple things (sp/get-suggestion sc "Wht is tht?")
+;;==> "What is that?"

+;; use functions below if you want to do your own thing

 ;; spell checking individual word, return suggestions and corresponding edit distances (sp/lookup sc "wht")
 ;;==> (["what" 1] ["whit" 1] ["whet" 1])